erick-otenyo/geomanager/README.md

 # Background

-National Meteorological and Hydrological Services (NMHSs) and other national/regional institutions working in weather/climate sectors usually use, produce or disseminate data and information that is Geo-referenced.
+Most national/regional institutions working in weather/climate/DRM sectors regularly produce and disseminate data and information that is Geo-referenced.
 This can range from forecast model outputs, earth observation data, stations observation, periodic bulletins and advisories and so on.
-Usually these are shared on their websites and social media pages in static formats, mostly PNGs.
+Usually these are shared on their websites and social media pages in static formats, mostly as PNGs or PDFS.

-This project is an initiative by the [WMO RAF](https://github.com/wmo-raf), as part of the Digital Transformation Package for the NMHSs in Africa, to provide an interactive system for managing and publishing Geo-referenced (GIS) datasets.
-As the NMHSs produce and share their products in static formats, they can also use packages like this, to make their data interactive.
+This is an effort to develop an interactive system for managing and publishing Geo-referenced (GIS) datasets.
+As the institutions produce and share their products in static formats, they can also use packages like this, to make their data interactive.

-The package is developed primarily for the NMHSs at national levels, but can be adapted in other institutions or places that need to visualize their geospatial data.
+The package is developed primarily for use by NMHSs at national levels, but can be adapted in other institutions or places that need to visualize their geospatial data.

 # Features